 Whatsapp accounts are based on phone numbers.
 This means your phone number is your username and it’s also used for authentication.
 While this is not perfect from a privacy standpoint it saves the, often non-technical, user from having to remember yet another password that they could potentially reuse or, even worse, disclose through a phishing attack.

 When starting the app for the very first time the user has to enter their phone number.
 A verification token is then send to this number by SMS or call.
 After that code has been entered into the app, the authentication token is saved on the device and the user is logged in.

 When the user gets a new device the process needs to be repeated for this device and the old one will be de-authorized.
 Whatsapp does not store old messages on their servers, so previous messages won’t be transferred to the new device.

 Of course the process is a bit more complex but this simplification is suitable for the purpose of this article.

 This convenience comes with the cost of being vulnerable to new attacks like cell network hacking that can be used get access to a phone number.
 It is also required that the user trusts their mobile provider because they have full access over the number and could easily take over an account.

 From a „low budged“ attacker’s perspective it looks quite difficult to bypass.
 There are only two „obvious“ inroads:

 - Accessing the victims phone number in some way.
-As mentioned above, this could be achieved by some kind of attack against the cell network or the mobile service provider.
+As mentioned above, this could be achieved by some kind of network against the cell attack or the mobile service provider.
 Even if access to the phone number could be obtained, though, it would not give access to any old messages or the chat history and the victim would become instantly aware something was up, as their phone would get logged out.